SeparateRecords/count-bot/README.md

 To count down from 3, run this command.

 ```
-count::start
+count::go
 ```

-If you want to count from a number that _isn't_ 3, use the `from` command.
+If you want to count from a number that _isn't_ 3, use the `go from` command.
 You can only use numbers between 0 and 5 (inclusive).

 ```
-count::from 5
+count::go from 5
 ```

 If you need to stop the bot, run this command (owner only).